Fairuz: Lawsuits

 Since many of the Rahbanis' works were co-written by Assi's brother Mansour, in June 2010, a year after Mansour's death in January 2009, a Lebanese court banned Fairuz from singing material that involved his contributions.
 The issue began when Mansour's children filed a lawsuit against Fairuz when she was set to perform the song "Ya'ish Ya'ish" at the Casino du Liban.
 As a result, Fairuz could not perform such works without Mansour's children's permission.
 The court's decision led to protests around the world in response to what her fans perceived as an act of "silencing".
 Hundreds gathered in front of the National Museum of Beirut, led by a number of Arab artists, including Egyptian actress Ilham Chahine who flew to Lebanon in order to join the sit-in.
 "She is a great artistic personality who has entertained millions for decades.
 We cannot keep silent over this humiliating attitude to her and to art and artists in general.
-Fairouz to me is above all laws.
+Fairuz to me is above all laws.
 She is like the mother whom, even when she errs, we are eager to forgive," Chahine added.
 Ian Black wrote on The Guardian: "Outrage over her silencing has been a reminder of the extraordinary loyalty she still inspires across the region".
 Other reactions included a protest concert in Egypt, and a "Shame!" headline displayed by Emirati newspaper Al-Ittihad.